opencommunitymap/communitymap-ui/README.md

 cd community-map/

 yarn install

+yarn start
 ```

+You will use pre-configured _Community Map Dev_ firebase project.

+### Google Maps for Development purposes only

+The maps with show 'For development purposes only' watermark all over the map.

-Create _.env_ file and fill in your Google Maps Key
+To fix that create _.env_ file and fill in your Google Maps Key.

+## Configure with different

 ```
 cp .env.sample .env